Economy of Scotland: Electricity

-The Scottish Government set a target of 40% of Scotland's electricity generation be derived from renewable sources by 2020.
+In 2012 the Scottish Government set a target of 40% of Scotland's electricity generation be derived from renewable sources by 2020.
 In Q1 2020, 90.1% of electricity was generated from renewable sources. with onshore wind generation making the largest contribution, and supporting several thousand jobs.
 There are many windfarms along the coast and hills, with plans to create one of the world's largest onshore windfarms at Barvas Moor on the Hebridean Isle of Lewis.

+In 2022 Scotland exported a net 18.7 terawatt-hours (TWh) of electricity, 53% of the 35.2 TWh of renewable energy generated in 2022, worth £4 billion.

 Gas

 Gas infrastructure in Scotland is owned and operated by SGN and regulated by OfGEM.
 The UK is no longer self-sufficient with natural gas from the North Sea as the UK moved away from coal powered electricity stations.
-Gas is used across much of the UK for cooking and domestic heating - which also transitioned away from coal over the second half of the 20th century.
+Gas is used across much of the UK for cooking and domestic heating – which also transitioned away from coal over the second half of the 20th century.

 The Scottish Government plans to decarbonise the gas supply by 2030 by substituting natural gas with hydrogen.
 As elemental hydrogen does not exist in nature on earth, Scottish energy policy intends that hydrogen be sourced from electrolysis powered by renewable energy and from steam-reformed methane with carbon capture and storage.

 Revenue from taxation

 The majority of public sector revenue payable by Scottish residents and enterprises is collected at the UK level.
 Generally it is not possible to identify separately the proportion of revenue receivable from Scotland.
 GERS therefore uses a number of different methodologies to apportion revenue to Scotland.
 Following the implementation of the Scotland Act 2012 and Scotland Act 2016, an increasing amount of revenue is set to be devolved to the Scottish Parliament, whereby direct Scottish measures of these revenues will be available.
-The first revenues which have been devolved are landfill tax and property transaction taxes, with Scottish revenue collected for these taxes from 2015‑16 onwards.
+The first revenues which have been devolved are landfill tax and property transaction taxes, with Scottish revenue collected for these taxes from 2015‑16 onwards after it replaced the UK–wide Stamp Duty Land Tax in 2015 following the passing of the Scotland Act 2012 and the Land and Buildings Transaction Tax (Scotland) Act 2013.